alexbrillant/react-awesome/README.md

 Why ?

 - Subscribe to the Redux store and dispatch actions, without having to wrap your components in connect()
+- Useful for using dispatch in deeply nested components

 ```javascript
 import React, { useCallback } from 'react'